phpspec/phpspec/docs/cookbook/templates.rst

 ----------

 As well as static text there are some parameters available like the ``%namespace_block%`` in the example above.
-The parameters available depends on which type of template you are overriding:
+The parameters available depend on which type of template you are overriding:

 **specification**